Resolving the Corbino Shockley-Ramo Paradox for Hydrodynamic Current Noise: Introduction

-In this work, we properly formulate the problem for current noise in a multi-terminal device of arbitrary geometry, generalizing the boundary condition of Ref.~\onlinecite{Shavit2019}.
-Insodoing, we resolve the Corbino Shockley-Ramo paradox by introducing the ``hydrodynamic Shockley-Ramo'' problem, analogous to original Shockley-Ramo problem for electrons in free space.
+In this work, we resolve the mysteries of negative thermal magnetoresistance of Ref.~\onlinecite{Talanov2024} and the Corbino Shockley-Ramo Paradox.
+To do this, we properly formulate the problem for current noise in a multi-terminal device of arbitrary geometry, generalizing the boundary condition of Ref.~\onlinecite{Shavit2019}.
+The Corbino Shockley-Ramo paradox is resolved by introducing the ``hydrodynamic Shockley-Ramo'' problem, analogous to original Shockley-Ramo problem for electrons in free space.
 We begin by showing that our formulation completely reproduces previous results in the ohmic limit.
 Then, we explicitly solve for the Johnson noise in a Corbino geometry under magnetic field.
 For current-bias heating, we find that the correction $f$ decreases with $B$ in the viscous limit (see Fig.~\ref{fig: f(B) normalized}).
-This provides a mechanism for the unusual experimental observation of Johnson noise suppression by magnetic field in Corbino devices \cite{Talanov2023}, which we argue is a novel and sharp signature of viscous hydrodynamics.
+This provides a mechanism for the unusual experimental observation of Johnson noise suppression by magnetic field in Corbino devices \cite{Talanov2024}, which we argue is a novel qualitative signature of viscous hydrodynamics.
 Finally, we revisit the rectangular geometry and validate the previously unjustified ``Shockley-Ramo assumption'' made in Ref.~\onlinecite{Hui2023}.